Share on facebook

 Building the complaints procedure

-Scope of the procedure and the FCA Complaint Rules (DISP)
+Scope of the procedure and the FCA Complaints Rules (DISP)

 Advanced disclosure of the complaints process